 The EU began to tackle issues around the financing of terrorism in the next directive, 3AMLD, which came into effect in 2005.
 It arrived notably quicker than 2AMLD, primarily as a result of the need to respond quickly (by EU standards) to the new ‘War on Terror.’

 Some EU member states had already taken some individual legislative actions in this area prior to and in the wake of 9/11, such as the UK’s Terrorism Act 2000, and in 2003, FATF had revised its Recommendations further to take into account new responsibilities as the international standard setter for Countering the Financing of Terrorism (CFT) as well as AML, creating nine ‘Special Recommendations’ on terrorist financing.
-These new Recommendations shaped the relevant CFT content of 3AMLD, including due diligence measures to ensure obligated entities were not providing services to designated terrorists or terrorist groups.
+These new Recommendations shaped the relevant CFT content and history of 3AMLD, including due diligence measures to ensure obligated entities were not providing services to designated terrorists or terrorist groups.

-Alongside terrorism, 3AMLD also continued the trajectory of change that had started with the shift between the first and second directive, expanding AML obligations across further sectors, including accountants and casinos.
+Alongside terrorism, 3AMLD also continued the trajectory of change that had started with the shift between the first and second directive, expanding historical AML obligations across further sectors, including accountants and casinos.
 This new iteration also saw the introduction of the risk-based approach (RBA) to AML procedures, which allowed some variation to the application of CDD depending on the risk profile of the client, the product, and several other factors.

 This meant that CDD was more of a spectrum, ranging from simplified due diligence (SDD) through to enhanced due diligence (EDD) measures, which took greater interest in a risky client’s sources of wealth and income.